maoberlehner/markus-oberlehner-net/content/blog/building-a-blog-with-the-static-website-generator-hugo.md

 Hugo is a very mighty and fast static website generator.
 I personally do not like the Go template language but I guess thats a matter of taste.

+The code powering this blog is [available on GitHub](https://github.com/maoberlehner/markus-oberlehner-net).

 Static website generators are here to stay and I love it.